 Disciples of Christ opened work in northern Luzon (Philippines).
 Oriental Missionary Society

-founded by Charles Cowman (his wife is the compiler of popular devotional book Streams
+was founded by Charles Cowman (his wife compiled of the popular devotional book

-in the Desert).
-Missionary James Chalmers killed and eaten by cannibals in Papua New
+Streams in the Desert).
+Missionary James Chalmers was killed and eaten by cannibals

 1902 - Swiss members of the Plymouth Brethren Christian Missions in Many Lands